 The above sequence contains logically only a single date element.

+DFDL Expression Language

 The DFDL expression language allows the processing of values conforming to the data model defined in the DFDL Infoset.
 It allows properties in the DFDL schema to be dependent on the value of an occurrence of an element or the value of a DFDL variable.
 For example, the length of the content of an element can be made dependent on the value of another element in the document.